clarkhorak/ThemeParkDBMS/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `Once you are done with a user role, you must sign out with the signout button to move on to the next user role`

+### `In the package.json file`

+When displaying the webpages through azure: in package.json line 29 "start": "concurrently \"npm run start:react\" \"npm run start:server\"" becomes "start": "concurrently \"npm run build:react\" \"npm run start:server\""

+On the local instance it stays as:
+"start": "concurrently \"npm run start:react\" \"npm run start:server\""

+## `View updates/changes`
+In the Azure website in order to see changes in some of the tables that get information from the database you must sign out and sign back in.
+If you try to refresh the page, the connection will be lost.
+The only page you can refresh in the Azure app is the home page.

+On the local instance, you can refresh the page and see the changes immediately.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).